BlairCurrey/typescript-go-goja/README.md

 # thoughts

 - cgo/v8 wrapper mentioned in goja might fit my usecase better.
 Sounds like the js crypto stuff will be more performant and im not going to call it a lot https://github.com/dop251/goja
-- looks like it's not node based and perhaps this would work better, although it doesn't seem fully featured https://github.com/dop251/goja_nodejs
+- looks like there is a seperate node compatibility repo. guessing the crypto library from node may not be available in goja... but maybe here? https://github.com/dop251/goja_nodejs